pond/trackrecord/README.md

 You might have to adapt that for different systems; for example, on a 64-bit Linux, you'd probably need `/usr/lib64/` instead of `/usr/lib`.
-If you don't need the documentation for Nokogiri installed locally - it takes ages! - then add `--no-doc --no-rdoc --no-ri` just after `gem install nokogiri`, before the "` -- `".
+If you don't need the documentation for Nokogiri installed locally - it takes ages! - then add `--no-doc` just after `gem install nokogiri`, before the "` -- `".
 This does mean you'd need to go online to read documentation rather than being able to browse it via likes of `gem server` or the `ri` command.

 You might need to repeat the above process if you upgrade your system and your libraries change.